The Taylor Family lived at Laundry Cottages in Tyneham from before 1911 until 1943.

 - Reginald Bertie Taylor (1894-1915) – ‘Bertie‘ served with the Dorset Yeomanry (Queen’s Own) and sadly died at Gallipoli on 21 August 1915 aged just 21.
 He is remembered on the Tyneham Memorial and the Helles Memorial.

 - Helen Beatrice Taylor (1901-1999) – Helen, known as ‘Beattie’ was the Seamstress at Tyneham House.

-After being displaced, the Taylor Family went to live at Corfe Castle.
+After being displaced in 1943, the Taylor Family went to live at Corfe Castle.

 My grandmother, Louisa M Watson was a cousin of Helen Taylor.
 Prior to the start of the first world war she joined the Taylor family at Laundry Cottages, she worked there for a while before going on to work as a maid at Tyneham House.Brenda Wells

 During the war she joined the Women’s Army, working as a waitress.
 She kept in touch with her cousins, Helen and her sister, after they moved to Corfe Castle and I can remember as a child her describing her visits to them.

 Page last updated: 25 June 2021

 Home | The war memorial plaque can be found in Tyneham Church.
 It commemorates six men associated with Tyneham who lost their lives in the First World War.
 Below we record details of all of the men associated with Tyneham that we know of who have lost their lives serving… Continue reading